loopbackio/loopback-next/docs/site/Decorators.md

 ```

 **NOTE**: It's recommended to use `@inject` with specific keys for dependency
 injection if possible.
-Use `@inject.context` only when the code need to access
+Use `@inject.context` only when the code needs to access
 the current context object for advanced use cases.

 For more information, see the [Dependency Injection](Dependency-Injection.md)